edhamma/saints/saints.rst

 Fortunately, Buddhist etiquette makes enlightenment a private, personal matter.
-I will be discussing this in greater detail in the chapter on *The Etiquette of Enlightenment.* Many teachers will not even directly discuss with their students whether or not they have attained enlightenment.
+I will be discussing this in greater detail in the chapter on *The Etiquette of Enlightenment*.
+Many teachers will not even directly discuss with their students whether or not they have attained enlightenment.
 However, it seems common all over the world that people who have done long periods of practice together, and have been